 For circumstances where overvoltage protection is not required, a risk assessment can be carried out.
 If a risk assessment is not carried out, overvoltage protection must be provided.

-Find out more about surge protection devices below.
+Find out more about surge protection devices and our leading brands solutions below.

-We have solutions to help you comply with the 18th Edition of the Wiring Regulations.
+We have solutions to help you comply with the 18th Edition Wiring Regulations.

 Our colleagues are based throughout the UK, and have local knowledge of your area.
 Chat with our team today and see how we can help you deliver your next project above and beyond your clients expectations.